Understanding Callbacks

-Most organizations consider outbound calling an effective way to address their callers’ lengthy waiting times.
-The thing is, simply increasing their number of agents might only prove to be a more costly option, while doing so doesn’t necessarily ensure thorough resolution during the high peak season.
+Most organizations consider outbound calling an effective way to address long wait times for callers.
+The thing is, simply increasing their number of agents might prove more costly, while doing so doesn't necessarily ensure thorough resolution during the peak season.

 When using callbacks, the companies do not need to hire more agents.
 When the queue allows, they can have their inbound agents do outbound calls (callbacks) to ensure all of their callers’ concerns are addressed.

-Based on the study conducted by CorvisaCloud and uSamp, implementing callbacks can result in increased customer satisfaction and employee productivity due to a significant decrease in dropped calls and hostile customers.
+Based on a study by CorvisaCloud and uSamp, implementing callbacks can increase customer satisfaction and employee productivity by significantly reducing dropped calls and hostile customers.

-Moreover, the callback system can also result in increased company sales since addressing a potential customer’s query can decrease the possibility of them choosing a competitor’s product or service over yours.
+Moreover, the callback system can increase company sales, as addressing a potential customer's query reduces the likelihood that they will choose a competitor's product or service over yours.

 1) Who is footing the bill